CuetheGreat/anime-jeopardy/README.md

-# Anime Jeopardy
+# Anime Jeopardy API

-An anime trivia game.
+An API that acesses anime trivia questions.
+(No data yet)

 ## Getting Started